European Social Fund – Community Grants Contract – London South

 - Job Brokerage

 If your organisation is eligible to apply for ESF Community Grants funding under London’s Community Grants Programme please contact London Learning Consortium to find out more.

 London Learning Consortium (LLC) has a track record of demonstrating the strategic and local impact of community projects and grant funding on the communities and lives of Londoners and as a part of this LLC has been awarded a contract to manage ESF Community Grant funding for London South.

 The LLC Community Grants Strategy 2019 is available for download here: LLC COMMUNITY GRANTS STRATEGY 2019

-The closing date for London South Expression of Interest (EOI) to be summited is 12th February 2021 at 23:59, and Panel scheduled to meet on 17th June.
+The closing date for the London South Expression of Interest (EOI) is 27th May 2021 at 23:59, and Panel scheduled to meet on 17th June.

 You can download the London South EOI here: ESF Grants – London South – Expression of Interest